 - 1. Parents are required to notify the school nurse if they suspect their child has head lice. - 2.
 Infested students will be sent home following notification of the parent or guardian. - 3.
 The school will provide written instructions to parent or guardian regarding appropriate treatment for the infestation.
 All absences beyond one day due to lice or nits will be subject to the unexcused absence policies. - 4.
-A student excluded because of head lice will be permitted to return to school only when the parent or guardian brings the student to school and accompanies him/her to be checked by the school nurse or building principal 9 and the child is determined to be free of the head lice and eggs (nits).
-Infested children are prohibited from riding the bus to school to be checked for head lice - 5.
-It will be kept as confidential as possible, but other children that associate closely with those affected may be checked. - 6.
-The 2nd day of school absent from a single case of lice will be an excused absence.
+A student excluded because of head lice will be permitted to return to school only when the parent or guardian brings the student to school and accompanies him/her to be checked by the school nurse or building principal and the child is determined to be free of the head lice and eggs (nits).
+Infested children are prohibited from riding the bus to school to be checked for head lice. - 5.
+It will be kept as confidential as possible, but other children that associate closely with those affected may be checked.